sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 I believe that job burnout is a consequence of the need for self-actualization not getting met.
 People yearn to fully exercise their capabilities in pursuit of something meaningful.

-And, simply put, this is becoming increasingly rarer and harder, across many professions, and definitely in software product development.

-People need to exercise their skills and understanding to contribute with something positive to their community.
-This is a basic human need.

 Some folks find ways of meeting this need outside their main job.
 It's somewhat acceptable, and these people are the few ones that tend to be protected from job burnout, to an extent.
 It's still pretty miserable, as they cannot love their job, and only see it as a way of getting a paycheck.
 As a company with aspirations, you shouldn't want these folks anyway.

 For most other people, though, work is the only way of getting this fundamental need met.
 After all, most people work and commute for roughly two thirds of their waking hours.

 In a nutshell, people need to achieve self-actualization through work.

 # Various coping mechanisms